Visit our knowledge base to learn more or get in touch with support.

-The Rotation Group lets you specify a source layer whose luminance values define the extent to which the particles will rotate.
+Rotate group: The Rotation Group lets you specify a source layer whose luminance values define the extent to which the particles will rotate.
+Note that this group will only be active when using a Square, Sprite, Star, or Textured Polygon particle type (set under Particle > Particle Type).
 Areas that are light in color (or luminance) will be affected by the Rotation, while darker parts will be less affected.
 Black parts will not be affected by all.
 White parts, by default, will rotate 180 degrees.

 At left, a blue box loaded as the custom particle, and a precomp with a gradient linear wipe.